You-Lab-MIT/SSAI-3D/README.md

 ### 3. Generalizable Model Testing Example

-For testing on custom data, a generalizable demo is also provided.
+For testing on custom data without fine-tuning, a generalizable demo is also provided.
 However, since SSAI-3D is optimized for fine-tuning on specific 3D volumes, we recommend referring to  **1.
 Fine-tuning Example** for optimal performance.